 If the concern is general, contact their personal tutor.
 If, however, it is specific to a subject, email the subject teacher directly.
+There are opportunities to engage with subject teachers at parents evenings.

 YOU HAVE QUESTIONS ABOUT YOUR DAUGHTER/SON'S PERSONAL WELLBEING